 It’s time to take a look under the hood.
 Carefully lift the lid off your toilet tank and set it somewhere safe where it won’t break.
 Inside, you’ll see the button mechanism connected to the flush valve by either thin rods or a cable.
 Are these connections intact?
 Sometimes, a rod can slip out of place or a cable can come loose.
 If the internal parts look overly complex or broken, it might be time to call in an expert for your plumbing services.
 You can also gently press down on the fill valve arm.
 If the tank starts to fill, you know that part is working, and the issue is likely between the button and the valve.

-Look for Sticking or Jamming
+Look for Anything Sticking or Jammed

 One of the most common reasons a flush button fails is that it’s simply sticking.
 Over time, grime and hard water deposits can build up around the button, preventing it from moving smoothly.
 Does the button fail to return to its original position after you press it?
 Try wiggling it a bit to see if it loosens up.
 If a little jiggle gets it working again, a good cleaning might be all you need.
 This is often a quick fix that doesn’t require any replacement parts, just a bit of elbow grease and some patience.